andreypotkas/cryptobubbles-next/README.md

 ### Features

 - Interactive animation using Pixi.js: text, sprite, texture, gradient, collision.
-- Ability to drag the bubble.
 - Click on an empty space to disperse the balls.
-- Click on the ball to open the coin page.
 - Ability to switch the period of time to change view or page to load new coins.
 - Request data from coingecko API.
-- Lightweight and TradingView charts.

 ## Getting Started